 - The Council will target to pay those suppliers who participate on day 10.

 - The rebate is only applied if the invoice is paid earlier than 30 days from the day the invoice is received as undisputed.

 This statement sets out Leicestershire County Council’s actions to understand all potential modern slavery risks related to its business and to put in place steps that are aimed at ensuring that there is no slavery or human trafficking in its own business or its supply chains.

-The Council (in conjunction with ESPO) has developed an ethical Supplier Code of Conduct which applies to all companies / organisations that do business with the Council.
-The purpose of the Code of Conduct is to set out principles to help suppliers to understand the standards and behaviours that are expected of them when working with the Council.
+The Council (in conjunction with ESPO) has developed an ethical Supplier Code of Conduct which applies to all companies / organisations that do business with us.
+The purpose of the code is to set out principles to help suppliers to understand the standards and behaviours that are expected of them when working with the Council.

 Leicestershire County Council operate an I-Supplier Portal, which allows suppliers 24 hour access to view the status of any purchase order, invoice or payment, as well as allowing them to make amendments to their supplier account on our Oracle system.

 Suppliers using the portal will need to agree to the Terms and Conditions.

 To gain access to the Portal:

 If you're an existing supplier, send a request to email@example.com.